-Research in Calgary, Alberta, revealed that parasite prevalence is highest in young dogs.
-If you’re rearing a dog from its early age, you are likely to face dog worm problems.
-Dog worm infections are inevitable, but knowing how to treat and prevent them can increase the survival of your dog.
+If you’re rearing a dog from an early age, you are likely to face worm infestation problems.
+Although they are inevitable, knowing how to treat and prevent them can minimise and curb the recurrence of this health issue.

 Dogs are wanderers by nature.
 As a result, dogs may come across unpleasant living organisms.
 Common instances are:

-- Roundworms: A roundworm is one of the most common parasites in dogs.
 Roundworms resemble spaghetti strips.
-They appear as a small white/light brown, rounded strip.
+It appears as a small white or light brown, rounded strip.
 Roundworms in dogs can be passed on by the mother during her pregnancy or by ingesting worm eggs off the ground.
-Symptoms include:

-- Malnourishment (suspiciously swollen belly with or without pain)
+- Suspiciously swollen belly with or without pain

 - Diarrhoea